Gastroenterology Fellowship Training Program

 Our GI Fellowship Program has received the maximum accreditation cycle from the ACGME, honored with commendations and no citations.
 Due to the large size of the fellowship and outstanding clinical and research faculty (40+), we are able to tailor training to ensure that each fellow achieves his or her individual career goals.
 In keeping with ACGME requirements, all University of Pittsburgh fellows must participate in 18 months of clinical training, but the additional 18 months of training may be constructed to meet fellows’ individualized interests.
 This flexibility offers the trainees several benefits:

 - Fellows are encouraged to define their long-term career goals early in the training period.
+Fellows with an interest in academic medicine can take advantage of the opportunities to define concentrations as:

 Most fellows spend their first year in clinical training.
-Select fellows (usually T32 track fellows) have protected research time during their first year.
+Select fellows (usually T32 track fellows) may have protected research time during or following their first year.
 Within the first six months of training, the program director and associate program director meet with Year I fellows to plan the second and third training years.
 During this first year, structured meetings are arranged among Year I fellows and the research and clinical faculty.
 Fellows begin to define career goals and plan for the second training year, all with guidance and supervision from fellowship leadership.
 By the end of the first year, a Year II schedule is established to provide protected time for research, specialized clinical training, education, or additional course work.
 During the second year of fellowship, regular meetings occur with the fellow, his or her research mentor, and the program director to assess progress and plan for the final year of GI fellowship training.

 We invite you to explore our website to learn more about the training and research opportunities available within our division.
 Thank you for your interest.